 Humidity control when growing cannabis is vitally important for plants.
 Generally, cannabis plants in the growth phase benefit from more humidity than when they enter the flowering phase.

-Although these are generic data, it is important to keep in mind that it depends on the genetics being grown to apply certain humidity levels.
-Here at Blimburnseeds.com we usually sell mostly hybrid genetics since they have a part in their genetics of indica and another of sativa, therefore, it is necessary to study each strain to determine what levels of humidity they require.
+Although this is generic data, keep in mind that the humidity level depends on the genetics being grown.
+Here at Blimburnseeds.com we usually sell mostly hybrid genetics since they have part indica and part sativa genetics, therefore, it is necessary to study each strain to determine what levels of humidity they require.

 Sativa genetics, due to their more open structure and spongier buds, tend to withstand humidity better.
-In relation to trend varieties, it indicates that, being more compact, they are more likely to be affected by fungi such as mold, which is produced by the high humidity.
-Between 55% to 65% humidity is recommended.
+Since these plants are more compact, they are more likely to be affected by fungi such as mold, which is produced by the high humidity.
+Humidity between 55% to 65% is recommended.

-Seedlings: In the case of young plants, a humidity of 65% to 70% is recommended.
-While the temperature should be maintained between 20 °C to 25 °C, with a minimum dark period temperature of 20 °C.
+Seedlings: In the case of young plants, a humidity level between 65% and 70% is recommended.
+While the temperature should be maintained between 20°C to 25°C (68°F to 77°F), with a minimum dark period temperature of 20°C (68°F).

 Vegetative Stage: Plants in this phase are already developing, therefore, humidity can decrease between 55% to 65%.
-For its part, the temperature can rise gently between 26 °C and 28 °C during the day and not less than 18 °C at night.
+For thie stage, the temperature can rise gently between 26°C and 28°C (78°F and 82°F) during the day and not less than 18°C (64°F) at night.

 Selecting the Best Cannabis Strains for Indoor Cannabis Growth